- 1 Meaning of formation of the company

 i) a corporation shall be formed for any lawful purpose.

-ii) Minimum 7 promoters needed for a public company, minimum 2 promoters for the personal company and 1 promoter for One Person Company
+ii) Minimum of 7 promoters are needed for a public company, a minimum of 2 promoters for a personal company, and 1 promoter for One Person Company

 iii) All the promoters must subscribe their names to the Memorandum of Association.

 iv) The promoters must comply with all the provisions of the Companies Act, 2013 concerning the incorporation of a company.

 Promotion of a company means taking all the necessary steps to incorporate a company as per the provisions of the Companies Act, 2013.

 The Persons who undertake the method of promotion of a corporation are called ‘Promoters’.
 A promoter is often a private, a partner, a company, an association, or a syndicate.

 1. Who has been named intrinsically during a prospectus or is identified by the corporate within the Annual Return